 - Physiologically my body does not need all that much food.
 If I eat till satiation my glucose stays within my range.
 Even 1-2 bites past satiation increases my levels.

-- If I kept to the above my glucose stayed in range, my bloating completely stopped, my actual weight dropped a few pounds and surprisingly…my once a week headaches completely went away – a nice surprise.
+- If I kept to the above my glucose stayed in range, my bloating completely stopped, my actual weight dropped a few pounds and surprisingly…my once a week headaches lessened – a nice surprise.

 - I learned my body is more insulin resistant that I realized and I need to work within my genetics and menopausal metabolism.